'Our fans were victims' - Real Madrid demand answers for Stade de France Champions League final chaos | Goal.com

 Madrid beat Liverpool 1-0 in the showpiece event on May 28 thanks to a second-half goal from Vinicius Junior, landing Europe's most prestigious prize for a record-extending 14th time.

-The contest was marred by dangerous events outside of the stadium, though, with the original kick-off time delayed by 30 minutes due to a large number of fans forcing their way in without tickets.
+The contest was marred by dangerous events outside of the stadium, though, with the original kick-off time delayed by 30 minutes after a large number of fans forced their way in without tickets.

 Editors' Picks